qompassai/rose/docs/troubleshooting.md

 # How to troubleshoot issues

-Sometimes Ollama may not perform as expected.
+Sometimes Rose may not perform as expected.
 One of the best ways to figure out what happened is to take a look at the logs.
 Find the logs on **Mac** by running the command:

 ```shell
 cat ~/.ollama/logs/server.log